phinguyen44/phiwebsite/content/blog/2020-03-05-resampling-methods.markdown

-I once encountered an interview question that had completely bamboozled me at the time:
+Suppose you are asked the following question:

-"Suppose you have a sequence \\(X = {X_1, ..., X_N}\\) of independently and identically distributed random variables drawn from the same unknown distribution.
-How would you estimate the variance of the sample median?"
+*"You have a sequence \\(X = {X_1, ..., X_N}\\) of independently and identically distributed random variables drawn from the same unknown distribution.
+How would you estimate the variance of the sample median?"*

-In retrospect, the answer seems fairly obvious, but at the time I froze up.
-As a form of self-atonement, I wanted to answer this question in detail.
+This question was posed to me in a recent data science interview.
+At the time I didn't know the answer because I was pretty unfamiliar with computational statistics.
+But now, as a form of self-atonement, I want to answer this question in detail.

 In order to solve this, we can actually use **resampling methods**, such as the bootstrap or jackknife estimator, to derive reliable estimates of tricky statistics such as the median.
 In this post, I'll go into how these methods work.

 ## Motivation